Special Report: Cheap money bankrolls Wall Street's bet on housing

 “Betting on home appreciation is not a sure thing,” said Yale University economics professor Robert Shiller, one of the designers of the S&P Case-Shiller Index, which tracks housing sales and prices.
 “Right now we have the Fed with a massive subsidy to the housing market, but you can’t have a housing recovery without a jobs recovery.”

 It’s not all gloom.
 Gambling revenues are up over last year.
 Boosters point to the recent acquisition of the long-stalled Echelon casino and resort complex — one of several unfinished eyesores on the Las Vegas Strip — by a Malaysian gaming company for $350 million.
-Many also are banking on a plan by Tony Hsieh, chief executive officer of Zappos, to move the online shoe retailer from the nearby town of Henderson, Nevada, to downtown Vegas and pour in some $350 million to create a tech incubator.
+Many also are banking on a plan by Tony Hsieh, founder of Zappos, to move the online shoe retailer from the nearby town of Henderson, Nev., to downtown Vegas and pour in some $350 million to create a tech incubator.

 Another selling point: The city has a young housing stock, and so properties require fewer renovation dollars than homes in most other battered markets.
 Vacant homes tend to fare better in a desert climate such as Nevada‘s, too - though some investors say scorpions nesting in empty homes are a problem.
 And since most homes have rock gardens rather than lawns, landscaping costs are low.